ricbit/advent-of-code/2017/README.md

   - FIX: Add to lib
 - Forgetting to add part number to ./full.
   - FIX: Exporting part number from the download script.
-- Script ./runsample didin't work.
+- Script ./runsample didn't work.
   - FIX: Update it.
 - Too much noise in streaming.
   - FIX: Use a filter.